 Sleeping (overnight) in common areas is not permitted.

-Use of common areas for group activities or social events must be approved by the Director of Residence Life 14 days prior to the event.
+Use of common areas for group activities or social events must be approved by an Area Coordinator or Director of Residence Life seven (7) days prior to the event.
 Students in charge of the event are responsible for clean-up after the event.

 No unapproved, loud, unruly and/or alcohol-related events are permitted in the residence halls.
-Events, allowed only in designated areas, must have 14-day prior written approval from the Office of Residence Life.
+Any residential events, allowed only in designated areas, must have seven-day prior written approval from the Office of Residence Life.
+Students should register and seek approval of events through their Area Coordinator.
 Students will be required to close down any event that violates these policies.
 Students in charge of the event are responsible for clean-up after the event.
 As explained under the common area spontaneous gatherings in common areas are allowed as long as members of the gathering do not outnumber the room capacity limit according to the Conway Fire Department and all College policies are being observed.

 These policies are not intended to define appropriate and inappropriate behaviors in exhaustive terms.
 In situations not covered by specific regulations, you are expected to use common sense and conduct yourself at all times as a mature, responsible adult.